paulschick/meteorite-tracker/notes/04_sorting_filtering.md

 Everything else up until this point, I have and had a good enough understanding of.
 The form stuff and the methods involved with them I do need to study more.
 So I should study, go through the notes, make them concise, and show an understanding.
 This is better than just copying the code, again, but applying it to meteors instead.

+## 12/21

+- I would like to be able to sort by year, better than name
+- Also sort by mass,
+  - With that, mass needs pipe-formatted